chris-gibs/konnectChallenge/README.md

+# Konnect Digital Challenge
-# Smitten
+## Smitten date functionality
-A dating app focused around date creation/approval where matched users can create an idea for a date using day/time, theme and location options, then send it to their match that can accept/reject the date idea.
+Smitten is a dating app focused around date creation/approval where matched users can create an idea for a date using day/time, theme and location options, then send it to their match that can accept/reject the date idea.

 ## Tech
 React, react-google-maps/api